 Smart transportation is fundamental to creating smart cities.
 But what exactly does “smartness” entail?
 Whose responsibility is it to create and maintain the growing network of transportation methods across a city?

 What makes transportation smart?

-smart-cities event in New York, convened by the McKinsey Global Institute, Vijay Vaitheeswaran of the Economist asked mobility experts from varied backgrounds what constitutes smart transportation.
+At a recent smart-cities event in New York, convened by the McKinsey Global Institute, Vijay Vaitheeswaran of the Economist asked mobility experts from varied backgrounds what constitutes smart transportation.